-Dr. MaryAnn Reichenbach, Dean Room 224, S. Walter Martin Hall
+Dr. Mary Ann Reichenbach, Dean Room 224.
+S. Walter Martin Hall

-The College of Nursing offers a program that leads to a Master of Science in Nursing degree.
+The College of Nursing offers a program that leads to a Master of Science in Nursing (M.S.N.) degree.

 Master's nursing education builds on baccalaureate nursing education and prepares nurses for specialized clinical roles.
-The M.S.N. program offers three clinical tracks: Advanced Nursing of Growing Families, Advanced Nursing of Adults, and Psychiatric/ Mental Health Nursing.
+The M.S.N. program offers three clinical tracks: Advanced Nursing of Growing Families, Advanced Nursing of Adults, and Psychiatric/Mental Health Nursing.
 Three role options are available to graduate students: Care Manager, Nurse Educator, and Nurse Administrator.
 Graduate students must select one clinical track and one role option.
 The College offers a special track for Registered Nurse applicants leading to the B.S.N. or to both the B.S.N. and M.S.N.
 Please contact the college directly for information about this pathway.
-The College of Nursing programs are fully accredited by the National League for Nursing Accrediting Commission.
+Both the bachelor's degree (BSN) and the master's degree (MSN) programs in the College of Nursing are accredited by the National League for Nursing Accrediting Commission [61 Broadway, New York, NY 10006, Phone 212-363-5555, Ext 153] and also by the Commission on Collegiate Nursing Education [One Dupont Circle, NW, Suite 530, Washington, DC 20036.
+Telephone 202-887-6791; Fax 202-887-8476].
+Questions about accreditation status may be addressed to these organizations.